Real-time operating system: Memory allocation

 Memory allocation is more critical in a real-time operating system than in other operating systems.

 First, for stability there cannot be memory leaks (memory that is allocated but not freed after use).
 The device should work indefinitely, without ever needing a reboot.
 For this reason, dynamic memory allocation is frowned upon.
 Whenever possible, all required memory allocation is specified statically at compile time.

 Another reason to avoid dynamic memory allocation is memory fragmentation.
 With frequent allocation and releasing of small chunks of memory, a situation may occur where available memory is divided into several sections and the RTOS cannot allocate a large enough continuous block of memory, although there is enough free memory.
 Secondly, speed of allocation is important.
 A standard memory allocation scheme scans a linked list of indeterminate length to find a suitable free memory block, which is unacceptable in a RTOS since memory allocation has to occur within a certain amount of time.

 Because mechanical disks have much longer and more unpredictable response times, swapping to disk files is not used for the same reasons as RAM allocation discussed above.

 The simple fixed-size-blocks algorithm works quite well for simple embedded systems because of its low overhead.

+Hardware abstraction

+While all RTOSes are able to run on microcontrollers they have ports for, some RTOSes like Zephyr are capable of abstracting even further a number of device drivers like External Flash, I2C devices or internal peripherals like UART commands and sleep modes.
+This helps offload the need for a developer to create drivers and instead a set of APIs are given for unsupported drivers to be ported over while supported ones are ready for use within the application code.